raka-1725/Maya_PythonScript/README.md

 - Deletes All unnessary cameras
 - Simple GUI
 - Modified for creating shortcut
-- Detection for cameras with "rendering keywords"
+- Detection for cameras with specific keywords

 ---